 19 – WordPress allows you to organize your content by day, month, year, author, tag, or category.
 WordPress also creates browsable archives dynamically to display your past content and provides a number of features to help keep everything looking up to date.
 Regardless of how much content you have on your site, you can keep it all organized and easy for your site visitors to find.

-20 – WordPress has a powerful built-in search function that allows your site visitors to quickly find the relevant content they’re looking for.
+20 – WordPress has a powerful built-in search function that allows users to quickly find the relevant content they’re looking for.
 WordPress is also flexible when it comes to giving site owners search functionality.
 You can use the WordPress built-in search box, or choose to use an external search engine like Google Search instead.

 21 – WordPress has a built-in feature that automatically converts your new posts and pages URLs into human and search engine friendly URLs that help readers and search engines easily understand what your content is about.
-We have written a detailed tutorial on the WordPress Permalinks feature here: Using Permalinks To Improve Your WordPress SEO
+For more information about the WordPress Permalinks feature, go here:

 22 – WordPress automatically typesets every letter you write, working seamlessly in the background while you work on your content to provide your posts and pages with seamless typography.
 WordPress intelligently converts web-unfriendly characters like quotes, apostrophes, ellipses, em and en dashes, multiplication symbols, and ampersands into typographically correct HTML entities.